-However, the United States is one of the few nations in the world that does this and new research has questioned just how healthy – and safe – the practice is.
+However, the United States is one of the few nations in the world that does this and research has questioned just how healthy – and safe – the practice is.

 While many Americans will enjoy the extra hour of sleep on Sunday, the time change can have dramatic effects on a person’s health.
 For one, Daylight Saving Time throws off your circadian rhythm, your body’s sleep cycle.

 Doctors have noted that even small time changes can cause chronic sleep loss and lead to more serious problems like diabetes, heart disease, high blood pressure, or stroke.